lostpebble/pullstate/README.md

 * In that sense, these actions should be somewhat "pure" per the arguments you pass in - in this case, we pass an object containing `userId` and we expect to return exactly that user from the API.

 * :warning: Pulling `userId` from somewhere else, such as directly within your store, will cause different actions for different user ids to be seen as the same! (because their "fingerprints" are the same) This will cause caching issues - so **always have your actions defined with as many arguments which identify that single action as possible**!
+(But no more than that - be as specific as possible while being as brief as possible)

 * The function should return a **non-null** value - as a response of `null` is the default when the function throws an error.
 If your actions have potential for error, is recommended to make use of `try {} catch {}` blocks and returning custom error states in your return value to be dealt with gracefully (e.g. `return { isError: true, tag: "USER_NOT_FOUND" }`).